 The Universal Studios Singapore has seven different zones, each beautifully designed to imitate its corresponding movie theme.
 The seven zones are Hollywood, Sci-Fi City, New York, Ancient Egypt, Lost World, Madagascar (my personal favourite) and Far Far Away.

-There are two main attractions in Madagascar zone: A Crate Adventure and Julien’s Beach Party-Go-Round.
+There are two main attractions in the Madagascar zone: A Crate Adventure and Julien’s Beach Party-Go-Round.
 The former one is basically a boat ride while mechanical mascots of the Madagascar cast can be seen acting goofy.
 The latter one is perfect for little ones as it’s a glorified carousel.
 Moreover, if you time your visit properly, you might get the opportunity to pose with one of the Madagascar characters (like Alex and Gloria) during the meet & greet show.

 Far Far Away

-This area is mostly about one of the most popular cartoon character – Shrek featuring a ‘live’ show with the donkey and Shrek’s 4-D Adventure.
+This area is mostly about one of the most popular cartoon characterslive – Shrek featuring a ‘live’ show with the donkey and Shrek’s 4-D Adventure.
 Do watch the 15-minute 4-D show which is great fun for adults and kids.
 My fun part of the show was when the donkey kept sneezing on us and we would get covered in water.
-There is also a cute little ferris wheel and a great kid’s roller coaster.
+There is also a cute little Ferris wheel and a great kid’s roller coaster.

 The Lost World